For PULSE Supervisors

 - Many supervisors do not give students a choice in terms of their schedule - after asking their availability, supervisors schedule students in a way that meets the placement's needs first.

-Answer: Prior to meeting with each student, both you and the student must complete your respective sections of the LWA.
-I have attached a copy of the LWA for your use – we ask that ALL documents be typed.
+Prior to meeting with each student, both you and the student must complete your respective sections of the LWA.
+We ask that ALL documents be typed.
 PLEASE DO NOT HESITATE to use similar content for all students at your site – it is quite reasonable to expect similar learning objectives, tasks, and development qualities of all students, (Questions 1-3).
 Many supervisors have found it useful to create a LWA “template” for their agency, to reduce the magnitude of this task.

 During individual meetings with students, the contents of the LWA should be reviewed and discussed.
 You should be prepared to answer questions about your expectations for them.
 In particular, please be clear with students about your policies regarding attendance.
-As you may recall, for a student to earn an A or A- for their placement work students must “exceed all or most expectations,” (see attached Guidelines for Placement Work and Grading Process for details).
-Council members will explain to students that the LWA defines the expectations for their service work, and that an A or A- is given only when he/she exceeds the expectations defined in the LWA.
+As you may recall, for a student to earn an A in their placement work, he/she must exceed all expectations.
+The A is awarded to only those students who have contributed in a truly exceptional way to your agency.
+Council members will explain to students that the LWA defines the expectations for their service work, and that an A is given only when he/she exceeds the expectations defined in the LWA.
 Students are encouraged to ask, during these meetings, what an “A” looks like at your site.
 At the end of the meeting, please feel free to email the final document to students and ask that they print it out for submission. (*in this case, electronic signatures are fine) Finally, please do save a copy of the complete LWA for your reference throughout the semester, and especially at when the time comes for grading.

 Overview: In many ways this meeting should serve as the foundation for your relationship with each student for the year.
 It is an opportunity to clearly define your expectations of them, as well as to let them know when and how you will be available to them.
 Many supervisors like to specify how they prefer to be contacted by students, (phone/email).
 Others like to set-up a weekly check-in time at this meeting.
 Regardless of your preference, now is the time to consider how you will monitor PULSE student performance throughout the semester, and how you will deliver feedback throughout the semester to ensure students meet your needs, and have an opportunity to improve.

-Question: What is the process for completing Fall Evaluations?
+What is the process for completing Fall/Spring Evaluations?

 Placement supervisors are responsible for emailing (email@example.com or firstname.lastname@example.org) completed evaluation forms, including the student portion, to the PULSE office.
 Please DO NOT return evaluation forms to the PULSE office via the student.

-Answer: Placement work resumes on the first day of classes, this year that date is Monday January 14th.
+Placement work resumes on the first day of classes, this year that date is Monday January 12th, 2015.